Babies are naturally curious and playful and baby play activities are one way for them to explore.

 But as your baby engages in these activities, development is taking place.

-Whether it is your child’s motor skills, hand-eye coordination, or even simple problem-solving skills, all of these can be developed through play.
+Whether it is your child’s speech and language development, motor skills, hand-eye coordination, or even simple problem-solving skills, all of these can be developed through play.

 It sure is impressive how what may seem like downtime in reality can get the job done – and all you just need to do is set some time for play each day.

-In this article, I’ll explore some reasons why playtime is important for babies.
+In this article, I’ll explore some of the reasons why playtime is important for babies.

 7 Reasons Baby Play Activities Are Beneficial For Development